Helmholtz-HiRSE/helmholtz-hirse.github.io/_codes/fleur.md

 ## Goals

-The main goals within HIRSE_PS are dealing with the extension and consolidation of our development process:
+The main goals within HIRSE are dealing with the extension and consolidation of our development process:
 - Extension of the CI testing to performance testing.
 - Clearer developed path to integrate large scale developments without breaking the code base.
 - Modularization and refactoring of OpenACC and OpenMP implementations.